Secret societies in Singapore: Improvements to police force

 In 1843, there were only 133 police personnel.
 Even if the army of 595 men was brought in, they were still no match for the Chinese community consisting of 32,132 people (most of whom were secret society members).
-Thomas Dunman, the first Commissioner of Police, wrote that his police force was underpaid and drew salaries lower than the average coolies.
+Thomas Dunman, the first Commissioner of Police, wrote that his police force was underpaid and drew salaries lower than the average Chinese labourer.
 By 1865, there were 385 policemen to 50,043 Chinese, but the ratio of policemen to Chinese was still too few to be effective.
 This was compounded by the fact that no one in the police force was qualified to deal with the Chinese.
 The officers' posts were held by Europeans while Indians made up the rank and file.
 No Chinese were employed because of their possible dealings with secret societies.
-Thus, the police force was ignorant of the language and ways of the Chinese, which was also the most volatile community.
+Thus, the police force was ignorant of the language and ways of the Chinese, which was also the most volatile immigrant community at the time.
 So ineffective was the police force that the wealthy had to hire private watchmen and carry personal arms to ensure their own safety.

-However, after Singapore became a Crown Colony, large improvements were made to the local police force.
+However, after Singapore became a Crown Colony in 1867, large improvements were made to the local police force.
 This was an important factor that helped check the growth of secret societies.
-The police force started to receive more funding, better equipment and proper training.
+The police force started to receive more funding, better equipment, and proper training.
 All these made the police force a much more effective force than it had been under the rule of the British.
 Even more significant was the hiring of Chinese police officers who could understand and deal with the problems associated with the secret societies.

 Establishment of Chinese Protectorate

-The establishment of the Chinese Protectorate is yet another factor that led to the societies' growth being checked.
+The establishment of the Chinese Protectorate in 1877 is yet another factor that led to the societies' growth being checked.
 The first Chinese Protector, William Pickering, maintained close contact with the Chinese immigrant community and provided them with assistance.
-Being fluent in written and spoken Mandarin as well as in other varieties of Chinese, Pickering looked after the welfare of the newly arrived coolies, prevented coolie abuse and kept track of the numbers of coolies leaving and arriving.
-Pickering also licensed coolie depots.
+Being fluent in written and spoken Mandarin as well as in other varieties of Chinese, Pickering looked after the welfare of the newly arrived immigrants, prevented abuse, and kept track of the numbers leaving and arriving.
+Pickering also licensed special depots.
 To qualify for a licence, the depots required a constant and plentiful supply of water and good ventilation.
-He also visited the coolies to ask them in person what their connections in Singapore were, making sure they had someone to turn to during their stay.
+He also visited the immigrants to ask them in person what their connections in Singapore were, making sure they had someone to turn to during their stay.

-This establishment of the Chinese Protectorate let the British sustain, for the first time in history of singapore, a satisfactory relationship with the Chinese community.
+This establishment of the Chinese Protectorate let the British sustain, for the first time in the history of Singapore, a satisfactory relationship with the Chinese community.
 Pickering was known affectionately as daren (大人), Chinese for 'Sir'.
-The Protectorate effectively became a legitimate alternative where migrants could come and try solve their problems, instead of putting it forward to the societies for a normally violent conclusion.
+The Protectorate effectively became a legitimate alternative where Chinese immigrants could come and try to solve their problems legally, instead of going to the societies for a typically violent resolution.
 It thus helped to deter many new immigrants from increasing the membership of secret societies.